Boosteroid: Technology

+Boosteroid offers native applications for Windows, macOS, Linux, Android, Smart TVs, and in-car infotainment systems.
+The service is also fully playable directly through a web browser, making it accessible on the majority of internet-connected devices.

 Boosteroid operates a distributed network of servers located in data centers across Europe, North America, and South America to deliver its cloud gaming service with low latency and stable performance for users in supported regions.

+Boosteroid maintains technological cooperation with AMD to improve hardware infrastructure and use technologies based on Advanced Media Framework in the cloud gaming service.

 Clients are available via web browsers and dedicated applications on desktop and mobile, including Windows, macOS, and Android, as well as on Android TV/Google TV and select smart TVs.
 On supported TVs, the Boosteroid app allows users to play PC games directly without a console.
 Input is supported via keyboards and mice on desktop, and via compatible Bluetooth or USB gamepads on mobile and TV devices; TVs generally require a supported controller for gameplay.

 Boosteroid employs adaptive bitrate streaming that adjusts quality based on available bandwidth and network conditions.